 News, Interviews, Surprises

-TMore under construction: Please return for writing advice and resources, writing in progress, and surprise features.
-(Old site, www.artplotnik.com, concludes on Oct.
+TMore under construction: Please return for more writing advice and resources, writing in progress, and surprise features.
+(Old site, www.artplotnik.com, concluded on Oct.
 27, 2017.)